 Beyond the Plan

 Your organization needs to develop a detailed cyber risk management plan, but your data security efforts shouldn’t stop there.
 Even the best of plans can fail if they aren’t accepted by management or communicated throughout all levels of the organization.
 You need to get buy-in from senior management and educate your employees on your new data security policies.
 Everyone in your organization must develop the proper cybersecurity mindset and guard against the most likely cyber risks.
 You should also examine the security of your company’s internal and external communications.
-We encourage you to consider including Wickr Pro as part of your security solution.
+We encourage you to consider including AWS Wickr as part of your security solution.
 It’s a secure communications platform that employs end-to-end encryption for ultimate cybersecurity and will fit well with your company’s overall cyber risk management plan.